MuffinGroup/yet-to-be-named-game/README.md

 # yet-to-be-named-game 🚀

-A project to create a simple 2d game using python
+A project to create a simple 2d game using python.

 ### Contributors: